airbytehq/airbyte/docs/integrations/sources/instagram.md

 2. Click **Sources** and then click **+ New source**.
 3. On the Set up the source page, select **Instagram** from the **Source type** dropdown.
 4. Enter a name for your source.
-5. Click **Authenticate your Instagram account**.
-6. Log in and authorize the Instagram account.
+5. Enter **Access Token** generated using [Graph API Explorer](https://developers.facebook.com/tools/explorer/) or [by using an app you can create on Facebook](https://developers.facebook.com/docs/instagram-api/getting-started) with the required permissions: instagram_basic, instagram_manage_insights, pages_show_list, pages_read_engagement.
-7. Enter the **Start Date** in YYYY-MM-DDTHH:mm:ssZ format.
+7. (Optional) Enter the **Start Date** in YYYY-MM-DDTHH:mm:ssZ format.
 All data generated after this date will be replicated.
-If this field is blank, Airbyte will replicate all data.
+If left blank, the start date will be set to 2 years before the present date.
 8. Click **Set up source**.
 <!-- /env:oss -->